cocomice/EDSS_dep_framework/README.md

 1. Open your command line tool, e.g., `Terminal` (OSX or Unix), `Powershell` (Windows);
 2. In the command line window, navigate the working directory to the EDSS folder by typing `cd path_to_EDSS_folder`.
 Replace `path_to_EDSS_folder` with the actual path name of the folder;
-3. Pull all example images by typing
+3. Download all examples by typing:
     ```bash
     docker pull cocomcie/test_ic
     docker pull cocomcie/test_2dmodel
     docker pull cocomcie/air_gr
     docker pull cocomcie/virtue
     ```
+    This step only needs to be done once.
 4. Start the program by typing `docker-compose -f run_examples.yml up -d`.
 Now the system should be running on background;
 5. On the browser, one can then access the database and the apps as below: